-3) Expands the kids comfort zone – Vacations exposed us to different things – new people, new places, cultures, food.
+3) Expands the kids’ comfort zone – Vacations exposed us to different things – new people, new places, cultures, food.
 Getting kids out of their comfort zone is a good thing.
 It’s a break in routine.
 It can even improve their social skills as they interact with people they normally don’t.

 4) Benefit brain development – all of the sensations we experience through touch, sight, smell, etc. Then you also have the brain expanding when you go and seek adventure.

 5) Reduces stress – Most vacations are designed to help you relax and unwind. they are supposed to reduce your stress.
-If this isn’t happening than you are probably choosing the wrong vacations.
+If this isn’t happening then you are probably choosing the wrong vacations.
 Some people reduce their stress by participating in activities while others prefer to read a good book in a quiet place.
 You do what works for you and your family.

 6) Promotes happiness – not only is it proven that having something to look forward to can improve our happiness, but while you are on vacation you release happiness hormones during your experiences.
 There is also a thing called “happiness anchor” which children can use

 The truth is for most people with young kids, they go where they want to go and the kids come along.
-I think this is totally fine.
-When kids are really young, they will probably not remember the vacation.
+I think this is fine.
+When kids are young, they will probably not remember the vacation.
 So you are going to want to guarantee a place where you will have fun.